DaanPower/DaanPower/README.md

-Hey, there i'm DaanPower 👋
+Hey, there I'm DaanPower 👋

-i'm a programming enthousiast mainly focusing on Python, i try to upload as many projects on here.
+I'm a programming enthusiast currently focusing on languages such as Python, Swift, C and C++.

+Trying my best to post as much quality projects as possible here, but sadly most of them are private and for studying purposes only.

-Aldo most of them are private, so don't expect a new project every month. thank you for reading this and hope you have a great rest of your day :D
+Thanks for reading and I hope you have a great rest of your day!